Daniel Lieberman

 Daniel E. Lieberman (born June 3, 1964) is a paleoanthropologist at Harvard University, where he is the Edwin M Lerner II Professor of Biological Sciences, and Professor in the Department of Human Evolutionary Biology.
-He is best known for his research on the evolution of the human head and the human body.
+He is best known for his research on running, the evolution of the human head and the human body, and for studying how human evolutionary history, especially in terms of physical activity and diet, can improve human health.

 Biography

-Lieberman was educated at Harvard University, where he received his B.A., M.A. and Ph.D. degrees.
-He also received a M. Phil from Cambridge University.
-He was a Junior Fellow in the Harvard Society of Fellows and taught at Rutgers University and the George Washington University before becoming a professor at Harvard University in 2001.
+Lieberman grew up in Connecticut and Rhode Island.
+After attending Classical High School in Providence, Rhode Island, Lieberman attended Harvard University, where he received his B.A. summa cum laude in biological anthropology (1986) and joint M.A. and Ph.D. degrees in biological anthropology and archaeology (1993).
+He also received an M.Phil.
+(1987) from Cambridge University, where he was a Frank Knox Memorial Fellow.
+Following his Ph.D., he was a Junior Fellow in the Harvard Society of Fellows (1993–1996).
+He then taught at Rutgers University (1995–1998) and the George Washington University (1998–2001) before becoming a professor at Harvard University in 2001.

-Director of the Skeletal Biology Laboratory at Harvard, Lieberman is on the curatorial board of the Peabody Museum of Archaeology and Ethnology, a member of the Department of Organismic and Evolutionary Biology at Harvard, and the Scientific Executive Committee of the L.S.B.
+In 2009, Lieberman became the founding chair of Harvard University's Department of Human Evolutionary Biology.
+He served as chair from 2009 to 2018, and from 2022 to 2025.
+In addition to being director of the Skeletal Biology and Biomechanics Laboratory at Harvard, Lieberman is on the curatorial board of the Peabody Museum of Archaeology and Ethnology, a member of the Department of Organismic and Evolutionary Biology at Harvard, and the Scientific Executive Committee of the L.S.B.
 Leakey Foundation.

+Scientific work

+Lieberman has mostly studied how and why the human body evolved to be the way it is, especially in regards to physical activity and diet, and how that evolutionary history is relevant for health.